Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 While all the beaches in Sydney were excellent, Freshwater Beach was more special to me.
 It felt like we had stumbled upon a secret.
 It was natural, and not too developed.
 It wasn’t as busy as the other beaches..
 It also came with sand dunes, which reminded me a bit of the beaches at home in Massachusetts.
 And the sand here?
 It was like butter, melting around your feet in the most pleasant way possible.

-I couldn’t imagine a better place to end our beach tour of Sydney.
+I couldn’t imagine a better place to end my beach tour of Sydney.

 I got an email from a reader who lives just north of Sydney, asking me how the beaches compared to the other ones I’ve seen around the world.
 “I didn’t realize how spoilt I was until hitting up SEA,” he told me.